Wrestling at the 2008 Summer Olympics – Men's Greco-Roman 84 kg: Controversy

 Pelle Svensson, a former two-time world champion in Greco-Roman and member of board of FILA from 1990 to 2007, spoke out in support of the allegations of corruption during the semifinals in the men's Greco-Roman wrestling 84 kg at the 2008 Summer Olympics in Beijing, when Ara Abrahamian lost against Andrea Minguzzi from Italy after a controversial ruling by the referee.
 It was later reported that the referee of the match, Jean-Marc Petoud from Switzerland, is a first cousin of the current President of FILA Raphaël Martinetti.

+Abrahamian of Sweden originally won a bronze medal after winning his next bout, but he was disqualified after he walked off the podium and placed his medal onto the mat at the medal ceremony to protest the judging in his semifinal match.
+The IOC decided not to re-allocate the medal, as Abrahamian's offence did not occur in the context of the competition.

-Abrahamian, who was stripped of his bronze medal in the 2008 Beijing Summer Olympics after dropping the medal in protest, has received a level of vindication through the Court of Arbitration for Sport (CAS).
-His protest revolved around a second round bout with Italian Andrea Minguzzi, where a penalty wasn't assessed until after the round had concluded.
+Abrahamian later filed a case in the Court of Arbitration for Sport (CAS) against the referee's ruling during his bout with Minguzzi, where a penalty wasn't assessed until after the round had concluded.
 Abrahamian's coach was denied a chance to review the call via video, and FILA also refused an official protest from the coach.
 Minguzzi later took gold in the event.

-The IOC decided not to award French wrestler Mélonin Noumonvi the bronze medal because the disqualification did not happen in the context of the competition.
+French wrestler Mélonin Noumonvi, who lost to Abrahamian in one of the bronze medal bouts, was a prospective recipient of the stripped bronze medal.
+But the IOC decided not to award the medal because Abrahamian's disqualification did not happen in the context of the competition.